aaguilarss/cardiogram/README.md

 ```

 This will run the code inside the test, then save the result.
-The second time you call `(a)` the
+The second time you call `(myfunction-test)` the
 code won't be run, rather the test result will be printed.
 To run the test again, call it with
-the `:run` option like so:
+the `:run` keyword like so:

 ```common-lisp
 (redefine-myfunction)